21st Space Operations Squadron: History

 The birth of the National Security Space Enterprise was the Corona photo intelligence gathering satellite program.
 Recently declassified, this program convinced the Air Force a dedicated unit was needed to provide satellite tracking.
 In April 1959, the 6594th Test Wing was activated with temporary headquarters in Palo Alto, Calif.
 In 1960, land was purchased in Sunnyvale, Calif. and the 6594th Test Wing relocated to form the Air Force Satellite Test Center.
-Construction on the "Blue Cube" was completed in 1968, and on Jan.
-1, 1971, the Sunnyvale facilities became Sunnyvale Air Force Station.
-The installation was renamed Onizuka Air Force Station on July 24, 1986, in honor of Col. Ellison Onizuka, who lost his life in the Space Shuttle Challenger accident.
+Construction on the "Blue Cube" was completed in 1968, and on 1 Jan.
+1971, the Sunnyvale facilities became Sunnyvale Air Force Station.
+The installation was renamed Onizuka Air Force Station on 24 July 1986, in honor of Col. Ellison Onizuka, who lost his life in the Space Shuttle Challenger accident.

-The 21st Space Operations Squadron was activated on October 1, 1991, and within one year, absorbed the roles of the 2nd Satellite Tracking Group and the 1999th Communications Squadron.
+The 21st Space Operations Squadron was activated on 1 October 1991, and within one year, absorbed the roles of the 2nd Satellite Tracking Group and the 1999th Communications Squadron.
 After the 1995 Base Realignment and Closure committee directed realignment of Onizuka AFS, 21 SOPS absorbed the roles of the 750th Space Group and all subordinate units, to include the 5th Space Operations Squadron.
 On 10 March 2004, the squadron became part of the 50th Network Operations Group.
-In 2005, the BRAC committee directed Onizuka AFS to close not later than September 15, 2011.
-On July 29, 2010, the squadron relocated to Vandenberg SFB after the closure of Onizuka, gaining Detachment 1, Vandenberg Tracking Station, from the 22nd Space Operations Squadron.
+In 2005, the BRAC committee directed Onizuka AFS to close not later than 15 September 2011.
+On 29 July 2010, the squadron relocated to Vandenberg SFB after the closure of Onizuka, gaining Detachment 1, Vandenberg Tracking Station, from the 22nd Space Operations Squadron.
 At Vandenburg, the squadron operated the Ellison Onizuka Satellite Operations Facility.
-On October 1, 2010, the 50th Network Operations Group reorganized and the squadron gained Diego Garcia Tracking Station, British Indian Ocean Territory; Guam Tracking Station, Andersen AFB, Guam; and Hawaii Tracking Station, Kaena Point, Hawaii.
+On 1 October 2010, the 50th Network Operations Group reorganized and the squadron gained Diego Garcia Tracking Station, British Indian Ocean Territory; Guam Tracking Station, Andersen AFB, Guam; and Hawaii Tracking Station, Kaena Point, Hawaii.

-On August 1, 2011, the Global Positioning System (GPS) Ground Antennas and Monitoring Stations were transitioned from the 2nd Space Operations Squadron (of the 50th Operations Group) to the 21st, 22nd, 23rd Space Operations Squadrons (of the 50th Network Operations Group).
+On 1 August 2011, the Global Positioning System (GPS) Ground Antennas and Monitoring Stations were transitioned from the 2nd Space Operations Squadron (of the 50th Operations Group) to the 21st, 22nd, 23rd Space Operations Squadrons (of the 50th Network Operations Group).
 At this time, 21 SOPS absorbed maintenance, quality assurance and real property responsibilities for GPS sites at Kwajalein Atoll, Diego Garcia Tracking Station and Kaena Point Tracking Station.